-If you have driven with petrol in your diesel, don’t panic!
+If you have driven with petrol in your diesel tank, don’t panic!

-It’s important to note at this point that driving your car a very short distance on the wrong fuel is not guaranteed to damage vital components in the ways described above.
-In fact, misfuelling recovery specialists such as Fuel Doctor reckon many motorists have driven off forecourts without realising the dangers, only calling for help when their engines stutter and stall a few miles down the road – without long-term adverse effects.
+Driving your car, even a very short distance, on the wrong fuel isn’t always guaranteed to damage vital components in the ways described above.
+Misfuelling recovery specialists such as Fuel Doctor reckon many motorists have driven off forecourts without realising the dangers, only calling for help when their engines stutter and stall a few miles down the road – without long-term adverse effects.

 However, driving a diesel car with petrol in the tank will cause serious and expensive damage in fairly short order, and the potential cost of extensive repair is not worth the gamble.